kdkrle/airport_management/README.md

 _Picture 6: Passenger Information_

-In the field for entering the name of the file, enter the name with which we want to name that file, without the need to enter the extension.
+In the field for entering the name of the file, we enter the name we want to name that file with, without the need to enter the extension.
 After a successful export, we receive a notification about the performed operation, and the value in the input field is deleted.